-This study is still happening.
-The symbol on the timeline (\blacksquare) shows when the information in this summary was collected.
+The symbols on the timeline () show when the information in this summary was collected.
 The first results (collected in November 2019 - a little over 2 years after the study started) were used to look at how long it took for people's cancer to get worse.
-The final results (collected in September 2020 - about 3 years after the study started) were used to look at how long be people in the study lived.
+The updated results (collected in September 2020 - about 3 years after the study started) were used to look at how long people in the study lived.
+The final results (collected in January 2023 - a little under 5.5 years after the study started) were used to look at how the medicines affected people's quality of life.